A guide to the CSPR Area.

 David T. Lykken Travel Award Application

-Available to any APCS student who is the first author on a paper and is attending a remote or in-person conference to present at the meeting.
+Available to any APCS student who is the first author on a paper and is attending a conference to present at the meeting.

-Students can apply for up to $1,250 towards the cost of travel and/or fees incurred attending the (remote or in-person) conference.
+Students can apply for up to $1,250 towards the cost of travel and/or fees incurred attending the conference.
 Additionally, students can apply to this fund more than once a year.
 If awarded, the fellowship is funded on top of any other funding the student may receive.

 Norman and Edith Garmezy Fellowship Application

 Each year the Norman and Edith Garmezy Fellowship is awarded to an APCS student based on a record of excellence in psychological clinical science.
 This award is for approximately $2500 and may not be received more than once.

 Applications may be submitted November 1st, 2022 through November 23rd, 2022.

 For information regarding classes that you must register for during the Fall and Spring terms, please see the CSPR Handbook.